enkidevs/curriculum/JavaScript/Npm/why-use-npm.md

 The latest package manager released is **Yarn**.
 One of the main differences between Yarn and npm is that the former installs dependencies deterministically (the *node_modules* directory will have the same structure across all machines), which makes the installation process faster.

-Out of these three, **npm** sticks out as being the *"package manager for JavaScript"*.
-Right now, there is no reason not to use npm.
+Of these options npm is usually seen as the current best-choice.

 ---
 ## Revision